 The wines pair with the line of De Cabron chili pepper sauces he imports from Brazil, designed to complement and balance the spicy-sweet-smoky mouth feel of the wine.

 They include Jarod Sleet of ROCO Winery in Newberg, a young, gay black man from Kentucky who moved here to get into the industry.
 Faustin donated his first two tons of fruit to Sleet to produce his first two barrels of rose and then pinot noir.
-There’s Jesus Guillen of Guillen Family Wines in Dayton, Oregon’s first Mexican winemaker.
-Another is Remy Drabken of Remy Wines in McMinnville, a lesbian winemaker who is still asked if her husband is the winemaker.
+Another is Remy Drabkin of Remy Wines in McMinnville, a lesbian winemaker who says she still gets asked if her non-existent husband is the winemaker.
 Then Andre Mack of Mouton Noir Wines in McMinnville is a New York City-based sommelier who comes to Oregon each year to source his grapes for his label, which he sells internationally.

-Faustin says he couldn’t be happier with the path he chose and the work he’s doing.
+Faustin is grateful to be doing the work he loves, and to be blazing a trail for others to follow.
 “It wasn’t about the odds of being successful in the industry, it was just my hustle,” he says.
 “I can, so I will.”